How Do I Sell My Spokane House Fast for Cash?

 When we buy the home, you pay no selling costs.
 Unfortunately we have to.
 Typical real estate commissions are 6-7%, and closing costs (title and escrow fees) are another 1-2% and excise tax (at least for Washington) is another 1-2%.
 We average this to 10%.

-Yes your heard right, we wouldn’t be able to help so many people every single month if we didn’t remain in business.
-Our profit need to be around 10% of the selling price (ARV).
-After many many flips we have found this to be the sweet spot of being able to offer you the most, while making sure we don’t lose money, but actually turn a profit for our hard work.
+Yes, you heard right, we wouldn’t be able to help so many people every single month if we didn’t remain in business.
+Our profit needs to be around 10% of the selling price (ARV).
+After many, many flips, we have found this to be the sweet spot of being able to offer you the most, while making sure we don’t lose money, but actually turn a profit for our hard work.